Water Damage – Causes, Types, Health Risks & Restoration

 - Class 4 damage is often caused by flooding.

 - Water removal is time-consuming, complex, and expensive to resolve.

 - With Class 4 damage, water restoration companies will require additional specialized equipment and a longer drying process.

 Water Contamination Categories

-Water categorization helps water restoration companies determine the contamination level of water within a home or building.
+Water categorization helps water restoration companies determine water contamination level within a home or building.

 All water contains microorganisms, but the quantity and type determine whether the water is safe to consume, inhale or touch.
 Water can be contaminated at the source, or contamination can occur afterward when water enters a contaminated space or microorganisms can multiply over time.

 Category 1 water has had minimal contamination and comes from a sanitary water source by the surrounding environment.

 Melting snow and ice, rainwater, and toilet tank water is also likely to fall within Category 1.

 Category 2 water is often contaminated and can potentially cause illness.